oa-device/Dullahan/README.md

 ### Proxy Cache Behavior

 If the network isn't available, the request will be saved in `requests.json`.
-The proxy will check the network every 5 minutes.
+The proxy will check the network every minute by default (configurable in `config.yaml`).
 When the network is back, all saved requests will be replayed to the cloud.

 Example of a cached request: